megalithic/dotfiles/weechat/.config/weechat/README.md

 but it looks like weechat wants system installed things and homebrew's black magic seems to handle linking things right to where weechat works with it.

+##### Issues

+- If you have perl issues, see this: https://github.com/NixOS/nixpkgs/issues/106506#issuecomment-795775642
+  - `brew install perl && cpan install Pod::Parser`

 #### References

 - https://megalithic.io/thoughts/weechat-setup-with-irc-bitlbee-slack